momentum-cohort-2019-05/w3d1-currency-converter-tdd-phamm89/README.md

   This means that each dollar is worth 0.74 euros.

-  `value` is the amount of currency, `current` is the current currency code, and `to` is the currency code you wish to convert to.
+  `value` is the amount of currency, `current` is the current currency code, and `target` is the currency code you wish to convert to.

   Given the above rates, make sure that converting 1 dollar into euros returns the following value: `0.74`.